mikestowe/REST-API-Multiple-Request-Chaining/examples/stormpath.md

-#StormPath Example
+#Stormpath Example
-**Note this is just an example, StormPath does not support API Chaining.**
+**Note this is just an example, Stormpath does not support API Chaining.**

 In this scenario, we want to retrieve a list of accounts where the email is jim@jim.ext.
 First we must get our current tenant, then our applications (we'll assume we only have one), and then search the accounts for that application.
+You can see the full list of steps [here](http://docs.stormpath.com/rest/quickstart/).

 We can do this all with a single call, and only have the account information sent back to us (reducing the bandwidth used).